 Blending both the visual and performing arts, Artis—Naples is the premier center for the arts in Southwest Florida, incorporating The Baker Museum with 15 art galleries, the resident Naples Philharmonic orchestra, and numerous Broadway shows and concerts with top musical artists.
 For more live theater, visit The Naples Players.
 With more than 220 performances a year at the Sugden Theatre on Fifth Avenue South, most of which sell out, and passionate local casts, you’ll enjoy a wide variety of shows including musicals and dramas.

 Learn about Marco Island's fascinating history from the time of the ancient Calusa through the pioneer days in the early 20th century through modern times at the Marco Island Historical Museum.
 The hotly anticipated Key Marco Cat sculpture exhibit is on display now through April 2021.
 This priceless piece of early American Calusa art was discovered during a Smithsonian archeological expedition on the island in 1896 and has been in the Smithsonian's possession since.
 The fascinating exhibit provides a glimpse into the life and culture of Marco Island's earliest inhabitants.

 For a historic view of the Everglades, ancient artifacts and vintage photos are on display at the Museum of the Everglades in Everglades City.
 Here, permanent exhibits tell the story of adventurers in Florida’s Last Frontier.
 The adjacent Pauline Reeves Gallery also hosts monthly exhibits from local and regional artists.

-Historic Smallwood Store on Chokoloskee Island tells a story of Florida’s great pioneers.
+Historic Smallwood Store on Chokoloskee Island tells a story of Florida’s pioneers.
 Surrounded by natural wildlife and swamp views, this store sits on stilts overlooking the water and is packed with Old Florida history, intrigue and charm.